lovasko/ctf_article/part1.md

 data set and the DWARF data set.
 Moreover, it is possible to measure the ratio between the on-disk and in-memory representations of the CTF implementation.
-As of now, the in-memory inflation is approximately XYZ with with variance of XYZ on a set of XYZ samples.
+As of now, the in-memory inflation of `libctf` is approximately XYZ with with variance of XYZ on a set of XYZ samples.

 ## How does CTF behave on different architectures?
 The best way to describe its behaviour is to say that CTF always follows the